edobry/chitin/README.md

 4. Start a new shell session, and follow the instructions to modify the config file at `~/.config/chitin/config.json5` (or equivalent).

-> Note: if you would prefer to not automatically load these modules (for performance reasons), set CTN_AUTOINIT_DISABLED=true, and use the command `ctnShell` when you want to use them
+> Note: if you would prefer to not automatically load these modules (for performance reasons), set CHI_AUTOINIT_DISABLED=true, and use the command `chiShell` when you want to use them

 ## Modules